Hotel in Italy

 Unique Accommodation Options

-And for a truly special travel experience, explore options for staying in a castle, chateau, convent, monastery, or other historic building.
+And for a truly special travel experience, explore options for staying in a castle, château, convent, monastery, or other historic building.
 Often these places are no more expensive than a regular hotel, and can really elevate your trip to Europe!

-A great source for unique accommodations in Spain are Paradores.
+A great source for unique accommodations in Spain are paradores.
 Here’s their website.

 Where to Find Self-Catering Accommodations